newellbrandon/kastendevhub.github.io/_posts/2024-10-24-kubevirt-flr-and-kasten.markdown

 When Kasten backup a VM on kubenetes it works with the kubevirt controller to make sure that VM consistent snapshots are taken and manage the protection and restorations of the snaphots.
 Kasten also handle the restart and reconfiguration of the restored VM, this operation is more complex than just copying the volumes and the machines manifests.

 But what about File Level Restore ?
 By default Kasten will do a full restore of the VM in the same namespace or in another namespace.
-The Kasten team is working hard on providing a comprehensive FLR feature that will be has good as the one we have in VBR.
-It will take times before we have this feature but this is defenetly in our road map, all our kubevirt customers are craving for it and we're working hard on it.

 However I want to show in this post that with a bit more manual operation you can do FLR.